RFB353 - Fashion Buying

 |Schools offering this subject|

 This subject offers the students practice in the mechanics of buying with the completion of a six-month merchandise budget, an economic and competitive analysis and an investment summary budget.
 Study also includes creating model stock plans, selecting vendors through analysis and negotiation skills.
-Students will use Excel to create and analyze buying budgets and reports.
+Students will use Excel to create and analyze buying budgets.

 Upon successful completion of this subject the student will be able to:

 2. Demonstrate the accurate use of formulae applied to sales, stock, markdowns, markups, purchases and turnover planning using a computer spreadsheet.

 3. Create an investment summary plan by classification that is balanced to purchase plans for each of the six months.

 4. Calculate the final gross profit for the six-month plan.

 5. Determine open-to-buy using planned purchases and merchandise figures.